FOUNDATIONS OF MANAGEMENT AND ENTREPRENEURSHIP

-Throughout the year, two dedicated faculty members—industry professionals—teach you the ins and outs of entrepreneurship, marketing, accounting, organizational behavior, information systems, and operations, while emphasizing the integrated role these functions have in a business.
+» Two dedicated faculty members—industry professionals—teach you the ins and outs of entrepreneurship, marketing, accounting, organizational behavior, information systems, and operations.